LewisCM14/allotment/docs/docs/client_side.md

 <u>_**High Priority**_</u>

 === "Grow Guide"
     - A interface that presents the user with a overview of a specific varieties grow guide.
-This interface is to double up as the form for creating/editing the grow guide also.
+This interface doubles up as the form for creating/editing the grow guide also.
-        - For guides a user own there is to be a button that unlocks the guide for editing.
+        - For guides a user own there is a button that unlocks the guide for editing.
-            - This mode will require a method of ensuring users pass validation per field of the form and a method of handling submissions failures in a friendly way.
+            - This mode includes methods of ensuring users pass validation per field of the form and a method of handling submissions failures in a friendly way.

 <u>_**Low Priority**_</u>

 === "Public Grow Guides"
     - A interfaces that lists all the publicly available grow guides for users to browse and use.
-As initial offering this screen should organize the available grow guides into botanical groups that are alphabetically sorted and the guides within each group are to be alphabetized again.
+As an initial offering this screen organizes the available grow guides into botanical groups that are alphabetically sorted and the guides within each group are alphabetized again.

     ???+ tip "Future Improvement"
         Long term this interface will want comprehensive search and filter functionality.
 PostgreSQL's tsvector will likely form part of this solution.